KodeNet/KodeNet-HTTP/grav/pages/01.home/_faq/gallery.md

 <br>
 # Support
 **How can I report issues?**
 New issues can be submitted on the project's [GitHub](https://github.com/KodeNet/statuspage/issues) page.
-Be sure to use an appropriate [labels](https://github.com/KodeNet/statuspage/labels).
+Be sure to use appropriate [labels](https://github.com/KodeNet/statuspage/labels).